metio/yosql/yosql-website/content/configuration/jdbc/resultSetMetaData.md

 - [rawSuffix](../rawsuffix/): The name suffix to add for raw SQL statements.
 - [resultRowClassName](../resultrowclassname/): The class name of the result-row class
 - [resultSet](../resultset/): The name for a ResultSet variable.
-- [resultSetMetaData](../resultsetmetadata/): The name for a ResultSetMetaData variable.
 - [resultStateClassName](../resultstateclassname/): The class name of the result-state class
 - [row](../row/): The name for a row variable.
 - [statement](../statement/): The name for a Statement variable.